 Can I get a refund for my ticket?

 In the event the festival is cancelled, all tickets purchased before 1 September 2019 (i.e. before Phase 1) are refundable.
 From 1 September 2019, tickets are non-refundable; you can, however, give the ticket to someone else, if you can no longer attend .
 To do this, you need to provide the new owner with your ticket confirmation email.
 For security reasons, do not pass your ticket confirmation email on to anyone you would NOT be happy to use it for you!
 Tickets can be used once and we log when they are used, so again, keep your confirmation email safe!

 How do I pay for items at Jai Thep Festival?

 Payments onsite at Jai Thep Festival 2020 are cashless!
 No more losing or running out of hard cash!

 Your ticket includes a wristband which you will receive upon entry to the site.
-You can top up your wristband credit for cash at the designated booth.
+You can top up your wristband credit for cash (and hopefully cards, we're working on this!) at the designated booths.
 Then you can pay for your food, drinks and other items on site with the wristband!
 Jai Thep vendors will only accept the wristband credit.